fangsong-cellink/version-demo/README.md

 - GitVersion computes the `VERSION` and injects it before the build.
 - Each CI run embeds a monotonic build id `${{ github.run_id }}-${{ github.run_attempt }}` into both the frontend bundle and the Rust binary.

+### Automatic releases

+When you push a tag matching `release/version-demo_vX.Y.Z`, the CI workflow automatically:

+1. Builds the frontend and Rust backend
+2. Creates a **GitHub Release** with:
+   - Release name and tag from the tag name (e.g., `release/version-demo_v1.2.3`)
+   - Zipped frontend dist artifact
+   - Auto-generated release notes from merged PRs and commits since the last tag

 ### What the app shows

 - **Frontend**: `src/build-info.json` (generated at build time) contains `version`, `buildId`, and `commitSha`.